 As a general premise, the SEC and FINRA apply existing regulatory requirements to AI and algorithmic technologies without implementing requirements addressing such technologies specifically.

-Regulators have emphasized that their rules are "technologically neutral," meaning that fundamental obligations for supervision, recordkeeping, and risk management apply regardless of whether firms use manual processes or sophisticated AI systems.
-This regulatory approach places the burden on firms to ensure their AI implementations comply with existing standards while adapting traditional compliance frameworks to address technology-specific risks, including issues of explainability, bias, and algorithmic drift.
+Regulators have emphasized that their rules are technologically neutral, meaning that fundamental obligations for supervision, recordkeeping and risk management apply regardless of whether firms use manual processes or sophisticated AI systems.
+This regulatory approach places the burden on firms to ensure their AI implementations comply with existing standards, while adapting traditional compliance frameworks to address technology-specific risks, including issues of explainability, bias and algorithmic drift.

-Although the SEC first proposed specific requirements relating to Al and algorithmic technologies in July 2023,1 the agency withdrew this proposal in June 2025, declaring that it does not intend to issue a final rule with respect to the proposal.2 It further noted that if the Commission "decides to pursue future regulatory action" in this area, "it will issue a new proposed rule."
-Significantly, the SEC's March 2025 roundtable and request for comments on the risks, benefits, and governance of Al in the financial industry signals that new proposed rules could be imminent.4
+Although the SEC first proposed specific requirements relating to AI and algorithmic technologies in July 2023,[1] the agency withdrew this proposal on June 12, declaring that it does not intend to issue a final rule with respect to the proposal.[2]
+It further noted that if the commission "decides to pursue future regulatory action" in this area, "it will issue a new proposed rule."[3]

+Significantly, however, the SEC's March 27 roundtable and request for comments on the risks, benefits and governance of AI in the financial industry signals that new proposed rules could be imminent.[4]